-This is the last part of my series on the story of campsites after WW2.
+This is the story of campsites in Norway, part 5.
+This is also the last part of my series on the story of campsites after WW2.
 I ask, what are the most recent developments and trends?

 The table from Statistics Norway named “Campingplassar” shows interesting trends in the period from 1998 to 2011.
 In this period the number of campsites decreased by 19 %, from 953 to 768.
 The number of overnight stays increased by 11 % during the same period, from 7.3 million to about 8 million.